WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 Before you use this Docker stacks, make sure you have completed the following steps to properly configure TrueNAS:

-[ Click to Expand ]- Step 1: Install TrueNAS Scale - Follow the official instructions from the TrueNAS website to install it on your hardware.
+[ Click to Expand ]- Step 1: Install TrueNAS Community Edition - Follow the official instructions from the TrueNAS website to install it on your hardware.

 - Step 2: Extend Session Timeout - Increase the session timeout duration to prevent TrueNAS from logging you out prematurely: